-As shown in the process flow diagram (Figure 2), wastewater will be pumped to the Treatment System from the ash ponds.
-Plant Mitchell is a closed facility, and the ash ponds remain mostly dry or contain a negligible amount of water mostly attributable to wet weather events.
-As the water level in the ash pond drops, influent to the treatment system may cease until the volume of water in the pond is adequate for operations, or other measures may be implemented to provide sufficient water volume for pumping to the Treatment System.
-Water levels in the ash ponds fluctuate based upon stormwater inflows, ash pond management, and dewatering activities.
-As overall water volumes in the ash ponds decrease, operation of the Treatment System may be intermittent and on an "as needed" basis.
+As shown in the process flow diagram (Figure 2), wastewater will be pumped to the Treatment System from the CCR units.
+As the water level in the CCR units drop, influent to the treatment system may cease until the volume of water becomes adequate for operations, or other measures may be implemented to provide sufficient water volume for pumping to the Treatment System.
+Water levels in the CCR units fluctuate based upon stormwater inflows, operational management, and dewatering activities.
+As overall water volumes in the CCR units decrease, operation of the Treatment System may be intermittent and on an "as needed" basis.
 However, continuous operation may be utilized in response to wet weather conditions.

 The influent of the Treatment System will be monitored for pH and turbidity.
 These parameters will be used as a guide for the Treatment System's treatment requirements.
-Influent flow rates to the Treatment System will be managed to limit ash pond draw-down at a rate of no greater than one foot per week, or a rate to ensure structural integrity of the impoundment as determined by the Dam Safety Engineer.
+Influent flow rates to the Treatment System will be managed to ensure structural integrity of the impoundment as determined by the professional engineer.